fielddaylab/lakeland/README.md

 ## Event Categories
 #### gamestate (index=0)
+See [parsing data matrices](#ParsingDataMatrices) for an example of how to parse the tiles, farmbits, and items in python.

 | Key | Value | Description |
 | --- | --- | --- |
 | tiles | uint8_tile_array().join() | Tile [data matrix](#DataMatrices).   |